kbxkb/google-cloud-datastore-php/README.md

 Still feeling a sluggish?
 No wonder!
 Though we have used caching, performance optimization is still **quite poor** in this demo as of now.
 As you type, every key-press results in a call to datastore, but instead of connection-pooling, the code creates a new connection every time.
 That is not good, especially if you care about the end user's experience for auto-complete

-### The case conundrum
+### A small case in point

 GQL queries used against datastore are case-sensitive.
 That is why I use strtolower(...) in the file loaddatastore.php.
 That means all those 52K records are stored in datastore in lowercase.
 So if there is a product called "Battery", it will match if you start typing "battery".
-However, it will *not* match if you start typing "Battery".
-This is a known deficiency at this point.
-It is easy to fix this, I will leave this to others.
+However, it will *not* match if you start typing "Battery" unless we convert everything you type to lowercase before issuing the query.
-  * Hint: Please do not try to run multiple queries for each key press, one each with every upper-case/ lower-case combination.
-That will totally kill it.
-Try something creative.
-Remember that for datastore, storage is cheap as dirt - its pricing model is proportional to number of reads made against the service.
-Why not load the data twice, once with strtolower(), and once without? if that seems abominable to your programmer's instincts, then please feel free to solve it the *super-right* way!

   ### Clean-up

 Do not forget to stop the VM, remove the GAE App and clean up Datastore.
 This is a metered platform, treat it like your own electricity bill, even if you are using an account with credits!